Examples of Supplier Engagement in 2023

 Supplier engagement on CO2 reporting currently equates to ~80% coverage in Europe (primarily through bulk Float Glass partners known as 'Innenlader's', which is a truck trailer for Jumbo Sheets of Float Glass, and also through utilization of reporting within our transport management software Transporeon for curtain sided FTL (Full truckload) & LTL (Less than truckload) shipments), 37% coverage in Japan and 39% in North America.
 From these engagements we now collate detailed distance travelled data.

-Emphasis in 2022 focused on continuous incremental efficiency gains through; reducing empty driven miles, modal shift from road to rail, ship or barge and increasing the relative payload of product carried.
+Emphasis continues focused on continuous incremental efficiency gains through; reducing empty driven miles, modal shift from road to rail, ship or barge and increasing the relative payload of product carried.
 All of these initiatives will continue to further reduce our environmental impact.

 In Europe, through selection of a consolidated strategic haulier base, enhanced reporting and visibility has led to efficiency gains through better haulier, lane management and flow triangulation, which is a method to calculate optimized transport routes, improvements in our network.
 It has also resulted in improvement of Track & Trace oversight.
 Through our Control Tower, which is a management of real-time transport data to improve decision making, we optimize return load opportunities with other clients, which means return load available from outbound destination resulting in lower overall transport cost for outbound and inbound loads.
 We have also developed governance and checks with the control tower across multiple NSG Business Units, to ensure we have standardized trailer types with direct and subcontracted hauliers.

-Payload for bulk Float Glass road carriage by reducing TARE weight of the tractor and trailer units on larger proportions of the dedicated fleets has continued to improve – a recent investment has been made by the Innenlader provider in the UK and will be made with the partner in Italy.
+Payload for bulk Float Glass road carriage by reducing TARE weight of the tractor and trailer units on larger proportions of the dedicated fleets has continued to improve.

 In Europe we have been working to increase intermodal solutions for freight and raw materials, eg. where possible moving from truck to rail reducing GHG emissions up to 75%.
-We have increased and continue to expand on use of intermodal movements between our automotive operations, San Salvo (IT) to Poland and San Salvo (IT) to Witten (DE).
-Infrastructure issues on the rail network which had limited progress have now eased and so more focus is being placed on this in 2023.
+We continue to expand on use of intermodal movements between our automotive operations, San Salvo (IT) to Poland and San Salvo (IT) to Witten (DE).

 Our Innenlader provider in Germany also operates an external warehouse on our behalf and now reports the facility achieves CO2 Neutrality with electrification throughout.